What is Net Operating Income (NOI) for Short-Term Rentals?

 The Core Formula, Applied Correctly

-For short-term rentals, gross income includes cleaning fees, pet fees, and all ancillary charges — not just nightly rate times booked nights.
-Missing those line items understates revenue and distorts the calculation before expenses even enter the picture.
+NOI equals gross rental income minus all operating expenses.
+For short-term rentals, "gross income" includes cleaning fees, pet fees, and all ancillary charges, not just nightly rates times booked nights.

-A realistic monthly snapshot for a two-bedroom at $4,200 in booking revenue:
+A realistic monthly calculation for a two-bedroom at $4,200 in booking revenue:

 | Line Item | Monthly Amount |